Sber Discovered Over 200 Groups of Fraudsters Renting Accounts for Cold Calls

 Sber has discovered more than 200 fraudulent communities.
 They rent citizens' accounts to make calls and send deepfakes, said Stanislav Kuznetsov, Deputy Chairman of the Sber Board.

-In the first quarter of this year, scammers made an average of about 6 million calls to Russians daily, that is, the number has not changed since the second half of last year.
-At the same time, the structure has changed — the number of calls via messengers has increased by 3.5 times.
+In the first quarter of this year, scammers made an average of about 6 million calls to Russians daily, meaning the number has not changed since the second half of last year.
+At the same time, the structure has changed - the number of calls via messengers has increased 3.5 times.

 Stanislav Kuznetsov, Deputy Chairman of the Sber Board

-Scammers have begun to actively create fake accounts for telephone fraud.
+Scammers have begun actively creating fake accounts for telephone scams.
 They also rent other people's profiles.
 Criminals may even directly state their intentions or come up with a pretext.
-They promise people several thousand rubles for access to their account for several hours.
+They promise people several thousand rubles for access to their account for a few hours.

-We know more than 200 communities that are engaged in this type of crime, and more than 105 thousand people have already transferred their accounts to criminals for rent, 80% of them are minors.
-Then, from these accounts, mailings are made to the contact list or calls, including using deepfakes.
+We know of more than 200 communities that are engaged in this type of crime, and more than 105 thousand people have already leased their accounts to criminals, 80% of whom are minors.
+Then, mailings are made from these accounts to the contact list or calls, including using deepfakes.

 Stanislav Kuznetsov, Deputy Chairman of the Sber Board